-	Why become a member of a professional society?
+Why become a member of a professional organisation?

-Becoming a member of one of these societies has a great number of benefits.
+Becoming a member of one of these societies has a significant number of benefits.

 - Keep up to date with the latest developments in mathematics and statistics and help to improve knowledge in the subject